Lovekumar2/NASSCOM-VSD-PHYSICAL-DESIGN-SOC-DESIGN-PROGRAM/README.md

 - Minimum Width Violations: Wires or features that are too narrow and might not be reliably manufactured.

--Spacing Violations: Features that are too close together, which can cause shorts or manufacturing issues.
+- Spacing Violations: Features that are too close together, which can cause shorts or manufacturing issues.

 **DRC Correction:**